BodenmillerGroup/steinbock/docs/cli/segmentation.md

     steinbock segment cellpose --minmax --model nuclei

-Pre-trained models introduced in [cellpose 2.0](https://www.nature.com/articles/s41592-022-01663-4) can also be chosen, bringing the total number of pre-trained models to 14.
+Pre-trained models introduced in [cellpose 2.0](https://www.nature.com/articles/s41592-022-01663-4) can also be chosen, bringing the total number of pre-trained models to 14, these are "nuclei",
+            "cyto", "cyto2","tissuenet","livecell","CP","CPx",
+"TN1","TN2","TN3",
+"LC1","LC2","LC3" and"LC4".
+The user can utilize any of these mdoels by specifying them using the `--model` argument as demonstrated above.
 The default is set to `tissuenet` model.
-Note that `tissuenet` is also the default model for training a cellpose model (See training a cellpose model below).
+The user can choose from these by specifying them via the `--model` argument,Note that `tissuenet` is also the default model for training a cellpose model (See training a cellpose model below).

 !!! note "Cellpose image data"
     Cellpose expects two-channel images as input, where the first channel must be a nuclear channel (e.g. DAPI) and the second channel must be a cytoplasmic channel (e.g. E-Cadherin).
 The nuclear channel is optional and only the cytoplasmic channel ("channel to segment") is required.
 Note that - compared to the original cellpose implementation - the channel order is reversed for compatibility with DeepCell/Mesmer.